|Grandma’s Rice Pudding|

 AND PIN IT!

-This is one of my wonderful recipe books that my Mom has made for me.
+This is one of the wonderful recipe books that my Mom has made for me.

 Beat eggs, add sugar.